 Meningitis: All young adult missionaries should receive meningococcal meningitis vaccine at least 10

 days before entering an MTC.
 If one dose has been received more than five years before beginning the mission, a booster dose is advisable.
 Senior missionaries going to high-risk countries (see table) also must be vaccinated.
 It is now approved for individuals over 65.

 Pneumonia: This single injection vaccine is especially advised for seniors over age 65, those with chronic heart or lung conditions, including asthmatics taking prevention medications, and those with sickle cell disease, diabetes or post splenectomy or other immune challenged conditions.

 Chickenpox (Varicella-live virus): This two-injection, live virus vaccine is given four weeks apart and is advised for those who have never been vaccinated or never had the disease.
 Persons born before 1980 in the U. S. do not need the vaccine.

-Shingles (Herpes Zoster): Senior missionaries over age 50 may reduce the risk of shingles and neuralgia with a single dose of this live virus vaccine (Zostavex).
+Shingles (H. Zoster-live virus): Seniors over age 50 may reduce the risks of shingles and neuralgia with a single dose of this live virus vaccine (Zostrix).